denoland/deno/website/style_guide.md

 ## Unit Tests should be explicit

-For a better understanding of the tests, function should be correctly named as its prompted throught the test command.
+For a better understanding of the tests, function should be correctly named as its prompted throughout the test command.
 Like:

 ```
 test myTestFunction ... ok